bredamatt/cardano-notes/revealjs/Blockchain/guarantees.md

 Liveness: If all honest nodes in the system attempt to include a certain transaction, then after the passing of time corresponding to $$u$$ slots (called the transaction confirmation time), all nodes, if queried and responding honestly, will report the transaction as stable.

+Liveness is maintained in Cardano by the following - Each slot that a node is assigned to produce a new block is only 20 seconds.
+If the node fails to produce a block in that time, the slot remains empty, and the next node is assigned to create the block.
+There could be major delays in block production if a large number of nodes are unable to product blocks, concurrently, but that is highly unlikely.

 * **Fairness:** No systemic discrimination that is against the rules of the protocol

 In order to achieve a fair randomized election among stake-holders, entropy must be introduced into the system.
-They utilize a (simple) secure multiparty implementation of a coin-flipping protocol to produce the randomness for the leader election process (anit-grinding).
+They utilize a (simple) secure multiparty implementation of a coin-flipping protocol to produce the randomness for the leader election process (anti-grinding).

 The protocol assumes that parties can freely create accounts and receive and make payments, and that stake shifts over time.